shliu888/ai-plant-disease-detector/README.md

 This plant disease detector utilizes deep learning and CNNs to detect which disease a plant has.
 The architecture is as follows :

   1. Convolution layer
-  2. Max pool layer
+  2. Batch Normalization layer
-  3. Convolution layer
+  3. Max pool layer
-  4. Max pool layer
+  4. Convolution layer
-  5. Dropout layer
+  5. Batch Normalization layer
-  6. Fully connected layer with ReLU activation
+  6. Max pool layer
-  7. Fully connected layer with ReLU activation
+  7. Dropout layer
   8. Fully connected layer with ReLU activation
+  9. Fully connected layer with ReLU activation
+  10. Fully connected layer with ReLU activation
-  9. Fully connected layer with Softmax activation
+  11. Fully connected layer with Softmax activation

 Two versions of the model are included: one implemented with PyTorch, and one implemented with TensorFlow.
 The instructions are universal for both versions.